Creating a German Grammar Learning Experience

 Action Mapping

-Together with the SME we created an action map for the demo story to ensure that all actions align with achieving the business goal:
+Together with the SME we created an action map for the demo story to ensure that all actions align with achieving the main goal:

 Storyboarding